 - Start by mincing your garlic and chopping your dill, if needed, and then move on to your eggplant.
 You can dice the eggplant into cubes or slices – it’s up to you.

-- Next, put your vinegar and water into a stockpot.
+- Next, put your vinegar, salt and water into a stockpot.
 Bring them to a boil.
 While you are doing this, you should also be washing seven pint canning jars.

 - Once the brine reaches a boil, start filling your jars.
 Put one clove of garlic or its chopped equivalent, a head of dill, and a bay leaf in each jar.